Help us match you with local pros in your area

 When picking an HVAC company, choose one with technicians that have the appropriate training, licenses, and experience.
 In all states, HVAC contractors need to obtain a Section 608 Technician Certification from the Environmental Protection Agency (EPA).
 This certification is required for all contractors who "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
 Contractors must pass an exam (the type of exam depends on the type of equipment they intend to work with) to be certified by the EPA.
 All other licensing requirements are handled at the state level.

 The state of Colorado doesn't have state-level HVAC contractor licensing requirements; however, anyone who runs an HVAC business is required to have a Colorado business license, plus insurance.
 You may want to check with your municipal government to find out if there are local licensing requirements for HVAC contractors.
 Additionally, contractors that do electrical or plumbing work in addition to HVAC work must be registered with the State Plumbing Board or the Colorado Electrical Board, respectively.
-Checking reviews on the Better Business Bureau (BBB), Google Reviews, Yelp, and similar sites can aid your decision.
-Choose a company with stellar reviews and reports of positive experiences from customers.
+Checking reviews on the Better Business Bureau (BBB), Google Reviews, Yelp, and similar sites can assist your decision.
+Choose a company with stellar reviews and stories of positive customer experiences.

 A reputable HVAC company will stand behind its repair work and equipment installations with a warranty.
 The longer and more comprehensive the warranty coverage, the better.
 Carefully compare warranty terms between contractors and choose the provider that offers the best protection at a reasonable price.